A young person smiling at the camera while two people pose for selfies on either side of them

 • You will not steal or deliberately damage equipment or property.

 Failure to follow these criteria may result in being asked to leave the event and you may not be permitted to attend future Teenage Cancer Trust events.
-Any behaviour that is illegal will result in the Police being called.
+Any behaviour that is illegal may result in the Police being called.

 This event is very kindly sponsored by our partner Domino’s pizza, who have been helping us bring young people with cancer together since 2015.